-AECOM Pty Ltd is preparing the Greater Shepparton Movement and Place Strategy (MAPS) to provide a framework for positive changes to the physical assets and operations of the transport network.
+The Greater Shepparton Movement and Place Strategy (MAPS) is being prepared to provide a framework for positive changes to the physical assets and operations of the transport network.
 The strategy aims to provide a comprehensive understanding of the existing and future transport requirements.
 The strategy will take a holistic approach to the provision of an improved transport system for various modes including walking, cycling, public transport, driving and freight movement.

 To inform MAPS, AECOM Pty Ltd has prepared the Greater Shepparton Movement and Place Strategy Challenges and Opportunities Paper.
 This paper was informed by a consultation period from January and February 2017, which included stakeholder workshops, public drop-in sessions and an online survey.
 The Greater Shepparton Movement and Place Strategy - Consultation Report summarises the consultation exercises undertaken.